sassy-crick/software-installation/README.md

 The `install.sh` does basically the whole magic.
 There are a few lines at the top which need to be changed to reflect where the software needs to go.
 The most important are:

-- `SOFTWARE_HOME` which is where the software tree and all the helper stuff lives
+- `SOFTWARE_INSTDIR` which is where the software tree and all the helper stuff lives
 - `BINDDIR` is the directory which needs to be bound inside the container as per default Singularity does only mount `/tmp` and `/home` it seems.

 You also might want to look at: